Academic Success Program

 Can anyone else help me?

 Absolutely.
 It depends on what other kinds of help you need.
 For example, you may find talking to a counselor helpful, or you may need some techniques to manage your stress.
 Or, perhaps you are struggling with a disability, or need testing to determine if you have one.
 All of these services are available to you.
-Just see Associate Dean Nick Horan for accessing these sources.
+Just email Assistant Dean for Academic Success, Professor Nick Horan, about accessing these sources.

 Will the workload get any easier?